-Alternative interventions for ASD include a broad range of treatments not often used in the mainstream medical system, due to a lack of scientific evidence.
+Alternative interventions for autism spectrum disorder (ASD) include a broad range of treatments not often used in the mainstream medical system, because they’re not supported by scientific evidence.

-Another common concern about these types of therapies – even those that do no direct harm – is that they use time, energy and sometimes money that a family could otherwise spend on accessing well-established and well-supported therapies.
+Another common concern about these types of therapies – even those that do no direct harm – is that they use time, energy and sometimes money that families could otherwise spend on accessing well-established and well-supported therapies.

 Examples of alternative interventions include: